llazzaro/chem-fingerprints/docs/using-api.rst

 tradeoff using the `arena_size` parameter.

-If all you care about isthe count of the hits within a given threshold then use :ref:`chemfp.count_tanimoto_hits <chemfp_count_tanimoto_hits>`
+If all you care about is the count of the hits within a given threshold then use :ref:`chemfp.count_tanimoto_hits <chemfp_count_tanimoto_hits>`

     >>> queries = chemfp.open("pubchem_queries.fps")